-With a backdrop of Mount Kilimanjaro, Amboseli National Park is a safari dream destination.
-Sometimes referred to as the ‘land of giants’, Amboseli is known for its population of big tusker elephants.
-This, coupled with the view of Mount Kilimanjaro in neighbouring Tanzania, makes it the second most popular park in Kenya, after the Masai Mara National Park.
-Only 155km away from Nairobi, a must-see during your adventures in Kenya.
+Amboseli National Park is a dream safari destination in Kenya.
+Sometimes referred to as the ‘Land of Giants’, Amboseli is known for its population of big tusker elephants.
+This, coupled with the view of Mount Kilimanjaro in neighbouring Tanzania, makes it the second most popular park in Kenya, after the Masai Mara National Reserve.